Immunoglobulin G: Function

 IgG antibodies are generated following class switching and maturation of the antibody response, thus they participate predominantly in the secondary immune response.

-IgG is secreted as a monomer that is small in size allowing it to easily diffuse into tissues.
+IgG is secreted as a monomer, which is small in size, allowing it to easily diffuse into tissues.
 It is the only antibody isotype that has receptors to facilitate passage through the human placenta, thereby providing protection to the fetus in utero.
 Along with IgA secreted in the breast milk, residual IgG absorbed through the placenta provides the neonate with humoral immunity before its own immune system develops.
 Colostrum contains a high percentage of IgG, especially bovine colostrum.
 In individuals with prior immunity to a pathogen, IgG appears about 24–48 hours after antigenic stimulation.

-Therefore, in the first six months of life, the newborn has the same antibodies as the mother and the child can defend itself against all the pathogens that the mother encountered in her life (even if only through vaccination) until these antibodies are degraded.
-This repertoire of immunoglobulins is crucial for the newborns who are very sensitive to infections, especially within the respiratory and digestive systems.
+Therefore, in the first six months of life, the newborn has the same antibodies as the mother and can defend itself against all the pathogens the mother encountered in her life (even if only through vaccination) until these antibodies are degraded.
+This repertoire of immunoglobulins is crucial for newborns, who are very sensitive to infections, especially in the respiratory and digestive systems.

-IgG are also involved in the regulation of allergic reactions.
+IgG is also involved in regulating allergic reactions.
 According to Finkelman, there are two pathways of systemic anaphylaxis: antigens can cause systemic anaphylaxis in mice through classic pathway by cross-linking IgE bound to the mast cell receptor FcεRI, stimulating the release of both histamine and platelet activating factor (PAF).
-In the alternative pathway, antigens form complexes with IgG, which then cross-link macrophage receptor FcγRIII and stimulates only PAF release.
+In the alternative pathway, antigens form complexes with IgG, which then cross-link the macrophage receptor FcγRIII, stimulating only PAF release.

-IgG antibodies can prevent IgE mediated anaphylaxis by intercepting a specific antigen before it binds to mast cell–associated IgE.
-Consequently, IgG antibodies block systemic anaphylaxis induced by small quantities of antigen but can mediate systemic anaphylaxis induced by larger quantities.
+IgG antibodies can prevent IgE-mediated anaphylaxis by intercepting a specific antigen before it binds to mast cell–associated IgE.
+Consequently, IgG antibodies block systemic anaphylaxis induced by small amounts of antigen, but can mediate systemic anaphylaxis induced by larger amounts.